b16h22/Theme-Installer/README.md

 <string name="email_id">blahblah@gmail.com</string> // Developer email id
 <string name="email_subject">Blah blah theme</string>  // Email subject

+* If you have less number of themes make sure to set the layout_weight value of unwanted layouts in activity_main.xml to "0.0"

 * Colors
 Every color used in the app including window background, action bar are coded here.
 Change them to change the visual properties